amnotme/42_Hack/PITCHME.md

 # Sorting
-An quick intro to sorting algorithms and why they are useful
+A quick intro to sorting algorithms and why they are useful

 ---